miarez/porque-no-los-dos/README.md

 # Porque No Los Dos / Why not both?
 ## SVG / HTML To Canvas <--> and vice versa
+!
+Note : Library is still very much Work-In-Progress!
+Do not Use :D

 <img src="lib-demo.gif">

 ## Back Story: